Interview

 Interviews provide valuable insights during product discovery by connecting you directly with users or stakeholders.
 These conversations help you understand real needs, validate ideas, and uncover opportunities to build user-focused solutions.

 In Timebook, Interviews are dedicated objects designed to capture valuable feedback as part of the discovery process.
-They have their own module within the platform and function similarly to , but with a specific focus on gathering insights through conversations with users, stakeholders, or team members.
+They have their own module within the platform and function similarly to Tickets, but with a specific focus on gathering insights through conversations with users, stakeholders, or team members.

 In Timebook, you can attach an Interview to video meetings to streamline the feedback-gathering process.
 Once the meeting concludes, transcripts are automatically captured and linked to the Interview.
-From these transcripts, you can generate , as Timebook’s AI highlights key observations, themes, and opportunities to uncover valuable findings for your product decisions.
+From these transcripts, you can generate Insights, as Timebook’s AI highlights key observations, themes, and opportunities to uncover valuable findings for your product decisions.

 Managing Interviews in a dedicated module